The Korean War:

 mastery.

-desirable, and it quickly proceeded to overthrow the Arbenz government.
+facade it thought desirable, and it quickly proceeded to overthrow

-tantamount to the same thing insofar as U.S. interests were concerned.
+reformism was tantamount to the same thing insofar as U.S. interests

-Arbenz himself, in the words of the later CIA-sponsored account
+were concerned.
+Arbenz himself, in the words of the later CIA-sponsored

-of the entire episode, was "an enigma."
-Had he been
+account of the entire episode, was "an enigma."
+Had

-a Communist, the army, which the United States never claimed was
+he been a Communist, the army, which the United States never claimed

 him much earlier.
 Arbenz never made a Communist a cabinet minister,